-The extent of the leave shall be for a minimum of five (5) days to a maximum of seven (7) days, or a number of days mutually agreed between the employee and the Employer's representative.
+The extent of the leave shall be for a minimum of five (5) days to a maximum of seven (7)

+days, or a number of days mutually agreed between the employee and the Employer's representative.
 The timing of the leave shall also be decided by mutual agreement.
-In no event will an employee receive leave unless he/she actually returns to his/her place of departure.
+In no event will an employee receive leave unless they actually return to their place of departure.
 Living-out allowances or meal allowances shall not be paid during leave periods.